Flaxmurt/JarPy/README.md

-# Jarpy Decompiler & Archiver
+# JarPy Decompiler & Archiver

 A robust Python tool to decompile and archive Java `.jar` files in bulk.
 It is designed to handle a large number of files efficiently by processing a folder of JARs.